simolus3/drift/CONTRIBUTING.md

 ## Workflows

 ### Debugging the analyzer plugin

+We have an analyzer plugin to support IDE features like auto-complete, navigation, syntax highlighting, outline and folding to users.
+Normally, analyzer plugins are discovered and loaded by the analysis server, which makes them very annoying to debug.

-The analyzer plugin (branded as "SQL IDE" to users) can be run in isolation, which makes debugging easier.
+However, we found a way to run the plugin in isolation, which makes debugging much easier.
 Note: Port 9999 has to be free for this to work, but you can change the port defined in the two files below.

 To debug the plugin, do the following:
 1. In `moor/tools/analyzer_plugin/bin/plugin.dart`, set `useDebuggingVariant` to true.
-2. Run `moor_generator/lib/plugin.dart` as a regular Dart VM app (this can be debugged).
+2. Run `moor_generator/bin/moor_generator.dart debug-plugin` as a regular Dart VM app (this can be debugged when started from an IDE).
 3. (optional) Make sure the analysis server picks up the updated version of the analysis plugin by deleting the `~/.dartServer/.plugin_manager` folder.
 4. Open a project that uses the plugin, for instance via `code extras/plugin_example`.